joaomalho/Taurus/README.md

 ```bash
 python --version
 ```

+💹 **TA-Lib:** The TA-Lib The direct installation via `pip install ta-lib` cause an error, probably because you haven't installed actual TA-Lib library which is written in C. Note that the python lib is just a wrapper on top of the actual library.
+So in order to have python wrapper successfully installed, you'll need to install its prerequisite (the actual TA-Lib).
+We try to handle that via our installation tool for Linux/Mac and Windows.

 📦 The installation scripts handle all dependencies listed in requirements.txt, including fastapi, psycopg2, pandas, numpy, yfinance, and others.
+It also try to support Linux/Mac and Windows, although our DEV and QA environments are based on Windows.

 ### **🛠️ Troubleshooting**
 If you encounter any issues during installation, here are some common solutions:

-❌ **Missing pip:** If you get an error saying pip is not found, install it by following these instructions.
+❌ **Missing pip:**
+If you get an error saying pip is not found, install it by following these instructions.

-🔒 **Permission issues:** On Linux/Mac, you may need to prepend sudo to some commands if you get permission errors:
+🔒 **Permission issues:**
+On Linux/Mac, you may need to prepend sudo to some commands if you get permission errors:
 ```bash
 sudo pip install -r requirements.txt
 ```